2C2P/GACSDK-Android/README.md

 Handling Result

-The registerWallet method returns a completion handler with a Result type:
+The registerWallet method returns a completion handler with a Result type:<br/>
-Success : Contains the registered wallet details.
+Success : Contains the registered wallet details.<br/>
-Failure : Contains an error description if registration fails.
+Failure : Contains an error description if registration fails.<br/>

 ## Registering Liveness